 VIRGINIA BEACH, Va. - Bryan Cage appeared in a Virginia Beach courtroom Wednesday afternoon through a video conference for his arraignment.

 Cage did not say much while in front of the judge.
 He did sigh heavily at times and could be heard complaining of pain while sitting down and standing up.
 Deputies brought Cage in front of the camera in a wheel chair.
-Cage told the judge that he is retired army, the judged said Cage would have to retain his own council since he makes too much money to be given a public defender.
+Cage told the judge that he is retired Army.
+The judge said Cage would have to retain his own council since he makes too much money to be given a public defender.

 The 46-year-old was arrested Tuesday after police say he shot an officer who was serving a search warrant for distribution of child pornography.
 According to police, Cage shot the officer multiple times.
 The officer was taken to the hospital but is expected to fully recover.